ancwrd1/snx-rs/README.md

  `snx-rs -m info -s remote.acme.com`

  This command will dump the supported login types.
 Use the `vpn_XXX` identifier as the login type.
+ If a certificate error is returned back try adding `-X true` command line parameter to ignore certificate errors.

  Example output (may differ for your server):